krim404/DellXPS15-9550-OSX/Additional/EDID-Injector/readme.md

 ## Anti Screen Flicker Fix by injecting EDID
 This fix should remove random flickers whenever the GPU is in use.
+Reported to be working (cant trigger the flickers on my own machine).
+Can result in black screen on boot if not done correctly.

 ### Step 1: Darwindumper
 ![IMG1](images/DarwinDumper.jpg "IMG1")